nok/sklearn-porter/readme.md

 ### Quality

 It's highly recommended to ensure the code quality.
-For that I use [Pylint](https://github.com/PyCQA/pylint/), which you can run by executing the script [lint.sh](scripts/lint.sh):
+For that I use [Pylint](https://github.com/PyCQA/pylint/).
+Run the linter:

 ```bash
 $ bash ./scripts/lint.sh